Introduction

 Activity:

 Repeat each phrase as it is sung and do the actions described in each verse.
-These actions can be done in a seated position as follows:

 Verse 1.
 Rock front and back or side to side